MStarmans91/WORC/WORC/doc/_build/html/_sources/static/user_manual.rst.txt

 ``WORC`` object itself can be found in this section.

-For documentation on ``SimpleWORC`` and ``BasicWORC``, please look at the documentation within those modules: :py:mod:`WORC.facade.simpleworc` .
+For documentation on ``SimpleWORC`` and ``BasicWORC``, please look at the documentation within those modules: :py:mod:`WORC.facade.simpleworc` and :py:mod:`WORC.facade.basicworc`.
 Many of the functions are actually wrappers to interact with the WORC object, and therefore use the functionality described below.
 For basic usage, only using ``SimpleWORC`` and it's respective documentation should be sufficient.